Princess Buchanan: Reception

 For her role as Princess, White was nominated for the British Soap Award for Villain of the Year at the 2022 British Soap Awards.
 She was nominated again at the 2023 ceremony.
 She was also nominated at the 2022 RTS Midlands Awards in the Leading Acting Performance category.
 Hallam, writing for the Metro, wrote that she had "caused a stir" since her arrival which he felt had "generated fireworks" on the soap.
 He wrote that Princess "has an extremely manipulative personality" and opined that despite her ambition to be a doctor, she "may not be up to the job".
 Hallam could not feel much sympathy for Princess, but was interested in her backstory due to the scenes with her "powerful but unaffectionate" mother, Constance.
 He suggested that Princess may have had a difficult childhood and "skeletons in her closet" due to Constance and felt that this should be explored.
 Timblick (What to Watch) described Princess as "troublesome" and "manipulative" and hoped that her scheming would be discovered.
 He later wrote that Princess is "crafty", "troublesome" and a "bad girl".
 After Princess' scheme with Scarlett, Hallam described her as "devilish", while his Metro colleague Duncan Lindsay tweeted that she is "such an icon".
-In May 2022, a viewer's comment about was published in TVTimes.
+In May 2022, a viewer's comment about Princess was published in TVTimes.
 They found Princess to be an unlikeable character and was surprised by her storyline.
 Hallam noted upon Princess' return to the Mill that many viewers "loathe" her but noted that gradually, viewers were warming to her following the exposure of her compassionate side.